 Main Benefits: Helps retain moisture in skin, preserves overall properties of products, helps seal cracks in skin, exfoliates, and removes dead skin.

 Who Should Use It: In general, humectants can benefit all skin types because of the range of ingredients that fall under the humectant umbrella.
-Depending on the amount of moisture you need, you can find the right humectant for your skin type.

 Works Well With: Humectants work well with occlusives, which help to seal moisture in, and emollients, which can help to improve the softness and smoothness of the skin.